AMNESTY INTERNATIONAL

 world football’s governing body, FIFA, must also ensure that

-woman are permitted to attend all matches freely and without
+woman are permitted to attend all matches

 “FIFA has a responsibility to respect human rights